 - The algorithm shall minimise the costs of the potential buyers bidding in one tender

-- The sellers’ offers will be ranked from the lowest to the highest price
+- The sellers’ offers are ranked from the lowest to the highest price

-- In case of over-demand or over-supply, the pro-rata mechanism will be applied
+- In case of over-demand or over-supply, the pro-rata is always applied to guarantee the lowest avg. price per tender

 - the quantity the seller is willing to sell